gogodick/jd-tools/README.md

 ```
 Ubuntu Desktop is also supported.
 ## Usage
-### jd_coupon.py
+### jd_coupon_pc.py
-Please refer to coupon.sh.
+Please refer to coupon_pc.sh.
-1. URL is your coupon url.
+1. KEY is your coupon key.
-2. HOUR is hour for coupon release time.
+2. ROLEID is your coupon role id.
-3. MINUTE is minute for coupon release time.
+3. HOUR is hour for coupon release time.
-4. DURATION is the click duration in minutes.
+4. MINUTE is minute for coupon release time.
 5. PROCESS is the number of processes used for click.
 6. FILE is used for log.
 7. USER is the email account for 163.